cloudmesh-community/book/chapters/class/516/quicktips.md

   order.

-* Way 2: *Free form.* Here you simply look at the Syllabus table for the semester and identity whatever section you feel like reading (when it becomes available).
+* Way 2: *Free form.* Here you simply look at the Syllabus table for the semester and identity, whatever section you feel like reading (when it becomes available).
 However, make sure you conduct our weekly **Lab activities**.

 Please note that we have set aside regular Lab activities.
 The activities are pass-fail and will be integrated into your grade.
 You are certainly allowed to work ahead, but please be aware that based on feedback and observation, we may make modifications to the Labs.

 Typically,  Lab activities are supposed to be completed within one week as it alerts us of problems, you might have that we can then address.
-Labs assure us that we know you will have no issues with your project.

 Lab activities will not receive any credit if you are a residential student, and the activity has not been completed within one week.

 However, residential students  will get two **Delay a Lab for One Week** passes that you can apply to any of the Labs and still get credit.